-These files are, "variables.less" and "bootstrap.less"
+These files are "variables.less" and "bootstrap.less".

-I created a "custom-variables.less" and a "custom-bootstrap.less" files to override equivalent original files and additionally a "my-bootstrap-theme.less" to include additional custom less code and compile the whole setup into a single css file named "my-bootstrap-theme.css".
+I created a "custom-variables.less" and a "custom-bootstrap.less" files to override equivalent original files and additionally a "my-bootstrap-theme.less" to include additional custom less code and compile the whole setup into a single CSS file named "my-bootstrap-theme.css".

-On next step, I extracted the default bootstrap colors and used "ColorSchemer Studio" to spin the colors and make them a little warmer.
+In the next step, I extracted the default bootstrap colors and used "ColorSchemer Studio" to spin the colors and make them a little warmer.

 I also made the gray family colors a little warmer so the white and black are not absolute white and black.

-(Any other colors could be added and used in the file, there are no limits)
+(Any other colors could be added and used in the file, there are no limits.)

 So I replaced the colors inside custom-variables.less file with new colors.